 Flat springs are flat strips of material that, when deflected by an external load, store and release energy.
-Flat springs are actually small, stamped metal components that function like a spring by controlling deflection within small or restricted spaces.
-Flat springs are usually manufactured from high carbon spring steel, nickel-silver, high-nickel alloys, stainless steel, and phosphor-bronze and beryllium-copper combinations.
+Flat springs are small, stamped metal components that function like a spring by controlling deflection within small or restricted spaces.
+They are usually manufactured from high carbon spring steel, nickel-silver, high-nickel alloys, stainless steel, and phosphor-bronze, and beryllium-copper combinations.
 A flat spring can also function as a spacer or ground.

 Flat springs come in a variety of configurations depending on the application.
 They include leaf springs and flat coil springs.